MWatty/Peaches-n-Green/README.md

 ## Demo

-A live demo can be found here [here](https://mwatty.github.io/Peaches-n-Green/).
+A live demo can be found [here](https://mwatty.github.io/Peaches-n-Green/).

 ## UX